 \section{Empirical regression line}

-\lb{sec:empregg} It is a fairly straightforward algebraic exercise (see, e.g., Toutenburg (2004) \ct[p~141ff]{tou2004}) to show that the values of the unknowns $a$ and $b$ which determine a unique global minimum of $S(a,b)$ amount to \be \lb{eq:abestimators} \fbox{$\displaystyle b=\frac{s_{Y}}{s_{X}}\,r \ ,\qquad a=\bar{y}-b\bar{x} \ . $} \ee These values are referred to as the {\bf least square estimators} for $a$ and $b$.
-Note that they are exclusively expressible in terms of familiar univariate and bivariate measures characterising the joint distribution of $X$ and $Y$.
+\lb{sec:empregg} It is a fairly straightforward algebraic exercise (see, e.g., Toutenburg (2004) \ct[p~141ff]{tou2004}) to show that the values of the unknowns $a$ and $b$, which determine a unique global minimum of $S(a,b)$, amount to \be \lb{eq:abestimators} \fbox{$\displaystyle b=\frac{s_{Y}}{s_{X}}\,r \ ,\qquad a=\bar{y}-b\bar{x} \ . $} \ee These values are referred to as the \textbf{least squares estimators} for $a$ and $b$.
+Note that they are exclusively expressible in terms of familiar univariate and bivariate measures characterising the joint distribution for $(X,Y)$.